Skip to main content

 LLMs can help with summarising and triage, but review or discount decisions usually need models designed for classification and engineered for audit and traceability.

-How Do You Add Human Oversight Without Slowing Everything Down?
+How Do You Add Human Oversight without Slowing Everything Down?

 Use tiered controls: sample low-risk decisions, require mandatory review for high-impact outcomes, and rotate case sampling to detect drift early.